 There are a few side tales.
 Kehoe's wife Nellie was chronically sick with breathing problems and was often in the hospital, giving Kehoe plenty of time alone.
 He also had at least two severe brain injuries, for which he never got proper treatment.

 The day before the school year ended, Kehoe finally cracked.
-At 8:25 a.m. a clock triggered an electrical system that set off an enormous amount of dynamite hidden in the school's basement.
+That morning, a clock triggered an electrical system that set off an enormous amount of dynamite hidden in the school's basement.

 The school heaved up and then its roof came crashing down.
 Children were trapped--alive and dead.
 Teachers tried to save them, if they weren't seriously injured themselves.
 Huyck helped the high school students jump from the roof to safety.

 Meanwhile, the Kehoe home burst into flames and dynamite roared there too.

 Bernstein does a remarkable job of portraying what the confusion might have felt like by slowing down the time and writing small vignettes.
 One child wonders about his siblings as he is trapped in the rubble.
 A teacher instinctively reaches out and hugs two children to her chest.

 A child watches an inkwell shoot to the ceiling.
 Later, that's all he can remember.
 A woman plants melons, looks up after hearing a boom, and hears faint screams coming from down the road.

 Amid all the chaos and confusion, the little stories like these are what we remember.
 The rest of the story ends in predictable horror.
 Kehoe drives up to the school, his car full of explosives, calls Huyck to his vehicle and blows the both of them sky high.
 The farm continues to burn.
 Only later do authorities find the charred remains of Nellie.
 Thirty-eight children and six adults die.
 The funerals go on for days...